Blind Date (radio series)

 Blind Date is an old-time radio program in the United States.
 It was broadcast on NBC from July 8, 1943 until January 18, 1946.

 Origin

-The program was derived from a similar show, G. I. Blind Date, that was broadcast on KSOO in Sioux Falls, South Dakota.
+The program was derived from a similar show, G. I. Blind Date, that was broadcast on KELO in Sioux Falls, South Dakota.
 That program was adapted into a summer replacement for the Fanny Brice-Frank Morgan show (Maxwell House Coffee Time).
 General Foods was the sponsor.

 Format

 Listeners to Blind Date heard "a simple, old-fashioned pattern — that of a young man trying to talk himself into the good graces of a girl".
 Each episode featured six servicemen selected from the studio audience.
 Those six were grouped into three pairs.
 A telephone provided the only contact between the two men in a pair and a "glamour girl", (usually a model or an actress) as a partition separated the men from the women.
 Each man had two minutes to convince the young woman that she should go on a date with him.
 Each winner received $5 in cash, a corsage to give to his date, and a post-program date with her at a night club.
 The three men who lost received consolation prizes, usually $15 and tickets to Broadway plays.
 The couples' dates to the night club were chaperoned by the show's producers or by celebrities, including actress Elissa Landi, actor Robert Walker, and bandleader Benny Goodman.

 When the program was in New York City, the dating couples went to the Stork Club, and by January 1945, the table reserved for the couples had "become something of an institution at the Stork Club".
 When it originated from Hollywood, couples went to the Earl Carroll restaurant.